top of page

 • Avoid folic acid.

-• Eat foods high in natural folate like dark green leafy veggies, broccoli, asparagus, beans and pulses, and mangos.
+• Eat foods high in natural folate, such as dark green leafy vegetables, broccoli, asparagus, beans and pulses, and mangos.

-• Make sure you're getting enough riboflavin from diet and supplements
+• Make sure you're getting enough riboflavin from your diet and supplements.

-• Watch out for folate-gobbling prescriptions like birth control pills and hormone replacement therapy (you don't need to stop them, but you do need to get extra methyl folate to cover the extra use)
+• Watch out for folate-gobbling prescriptions like birth control pills and hormone replacement therapy (you don't need to stop them, but you do need to get extra methyl folate to compensate for the extra use).

-• Make sure you have all of the B vitamins covered to help with things like cellular energy, etc...
-It doesn't help directly with methylation, but it helps you to get what you want to get out of methylation.
+• Make sure you have all of the B vitamins covered to help with things like cellular energy, etc. It doesn't help directly with methylation, but it helps you get what you want out of methylation.

 Recent Posts